nearform/titus/docs/README.md

 ![logo][]

 Develop and Deploy solutions quickly using Titus, an Accelerated Development & Deployment Stack.
-Titus is production ready can be deployed to all major cloud providers.
+Titus is production ready and can be deployed to all major cloud providers.

 ## What is Titus
 Titus is a Application Development & Deployment Stack suitable for SaaS type solutions.
 It scaffolds ready to deploy frontend, backend and database while including infrastructure and service tooling for continuous integration and deployment.